-Table 4 shows recent extreme weather events in the target districts, where flooding is the common event.
-Floods commonly destroy houses and infrastructure such as roads, bridges, water and sanitation facilities, and public buildings including health centres and schools.
-Common health problems resulting from the consumption of contaminated water include diarrhoea, Dengue Fever and skin conditions.
+4 Table shows recent extreme weather events in the target districts, where flooding is the most common Floods event. commonly destrov houses and infrastructure such as roads. bridges, water and sanitation facilities, public and includina health buildinas schools. centres and Common health problems resulting from the consumption of contaminated water include diarrhoea, Dengue Fever and skin conditions.
 There is a greater risk of epidemics following floods or in times of drought when access to usual water supplies is denied through flooding, damaged infrastructure or though water sources drying up.
 With few resources for rebuilding and rehabilitation, the damage and destruction of infrastructure can severely affect livelihoods and health for extended periods of time.
 A slower building hazard is the droughts which are increasingly occurring in some districts.
-These lead to crop failure, food insecurity and a lack of useable safe water sources, compelling people to source water from contaminated sources.
+These lead to crop failure, food insecurity and a lack of safe water sources, compelling people to source water from contaminated sources.